genialis/resolwe/docs/contributing.rst

 Installing prerequisites
 ========================

-Make sure you have Python_ (3.4+) installed on your system.
+Make sure you have Python_ (3.4 or 3.5) installed on your system.
 If you don't have it yet, follow `these instructions
 <https://docs.python.org/3/using/index.html>`__.

 Resolwe requires PostgreSQL_ (9.4+).
 Many Linux distributions already include